List of British champions in 200 metres

 The British 200 metres athletics champions covers three competitions; the current British Athletics Championships which was founded in 2007, the preceding AAA Championships which existed until 2006 and the UK Athletics Championships which existed from 1977 until 1997 and ran concurrently with the AAA Championships.

 The AAA Championships were open to international athletes but were not considered the National Champion in this list if they won the relevant Championship.

 Kathy Smallwood-Cook accumulated 11 titles in the dual championship era, and won six titles specifically in the AAA Championship continuity, a record shared with Sylvia Cheeseman.
 Smallwood-Cook is widely recognised as the most successful female 200 metre athlete in the history of the national championships.

-John Regis won a total of six AAA Championship and four UK Championships titles, with at least one title in each of nine years; however, Regis' total lies one behind the outright record from the single championship era, the seven titles won by McDonald Bailey.
+John Regis won a total of six AAA Championship and four UK Championships titles, with at least one title in each of nine years with 1986 the only season he won both titles; however, Regis' total in the 'AAA continuity' lies one behind the outright record from the single championship era, the seven titles won by McDonald Bailey.
 The two are considered the most successful male athletes in the event.